ljl96/Coursera-Online-Courses/Machine Learning/README.md

 ## Acknowledgements

-  - Special thanks to the open-source [python versions of the programming assignments](https://github.com/dibgerge/ml-coursera-python-assignments) provided by [Gerges Dib](https://github.com/dibgerge)
+  - Special thanks to the open-source [python versions of the programming assignments](https://github.com/dibgerge/ml-coursera-python-assignments) shared by [Gerges Dib](https://github.com/dibgerge)